pbsmyth/command-line/lessons.md

 Type `ls` to check whether the file `nypl_items.csv` is in your projects folder <br>
 Type `cat nypl_items.csv | uniq -d > new_nypl_items.csv` <br> to create a new version of the `nypl_items.csv` file with the duplicated lines removed.

+## Evaluation

+What do command line flags allow you to do?

+* Flags allow you to earmark the file you are working on.
+* Flags are useful to create a new version of the file you are working on, while preserving the old version for future access.
+* Flags are a common way to specify options for command line programs.*

 # Interlude

 ## A Favorite Command Line Feature: Tab Completion